0xh/oauth-api/README.md

 Application based on Serverless framework utilizing AWS Lamda, API Gateway to manage OAuth credentials.

 ### Development
+To run the app locally we need to setup some resources in AWS, which can't be run in Localstack e.g. KMS.
+The resources are configured in a CloudFormation template [cf-dev-policy.json](https://github.com/keboola/oauth-api/blob/master/cf-dev-policy.json).

 1. Clone git repository: `git clone git@github.com:keboola/oauth-api.git`
 2. Create a AWS User, which will be used for local development, using `serrverless-offline`: